Adventure to a place like nowhere else!

 Is there food or drinking water?

-There is no food or drinking water available.
+There is limited food and drinking water available for sale at the Light Station.
 You are free to bring your own, but please take everything off the island with you.
 If you carried it on then you must carry it back.

 Is smoking allowed?